ahisbrook/sg-recs-code-archaeology/CodeArchaeology.md

 ### Anatomy of a Well-Formed Unit Test

 A basic test (of any level) would consist of the following:
-- **Subject** - the subject is the thing under test (can alternately refer to a class or individual method)
+- **Subject** - the subject is the thing under test (can alternately refer to a class or individual method, or an endpoint)
-- **Setup/Input** - this is the data you are invoking the subject with
+- **Input** - this is the data you are invoking the subject with
 - **Expected** - this is the expected return value of the subject given the input
 - **Actual** - this is the output of the subject, and you should assert that it matches the **expected**
 - **Dependencies** - these are any external code called by the subject, and should be expected on and mocked/stubbed

 ***The degree to which dependencies are stubbed is primarily what differentiates test levels from one another.***

+###### Given, When, Then
+> The syntax of "Given, When, Then" is sometimes used to write acceptance criteria.
+However, it relates directly to how to write a test, and any line of test code can be directly related back to one of these structures.
+> **Given** - this is the setup you need to do prior to the invocation of the subject.
+This is where you are controlling for variables, inputs, and dependencies.
+> **When** - this is the invocation of the subject under test.
+> **Then** - this is any expectations, assertions, or verifications.

 Here's an example of a class which does independent logic (summing the prices) and also calls a dependency (`RecommendedTipCalculator`).